 Create a managed IP phone for each SIP Soft Phone as part of your new CIC installation using a comma-separated values (CSV) list.
-For more information, see Create multiple managed IP phones.
+For more information, see Create Multiple Managed IP Phones Procedure Summary.

-AudioCodes and Genesys phones
+About AudioCodes and Genesys Phones